SSCHAcode/sschacode.github.io/Schools/2023/home.md

 [https://forms.gle/TjCes3fuZsY9T7nW6](https://forms.gle/TjCes3fuZsY9T7nW6)

 Important points about the abstrac submission:
-- Deadline for the abstract submission is April 24, 2023.
+- **Deadline for the abstract submission has been extended.
+New deadline is May 15, 2023.**
 - Only abstracts of registered students will be considered.

 <a name="Travel"></a>